qtyra/smart-persistence.nvim/README.md

     auto_restore = false,
     -- Don't automatically save or restore a session in these directories. excluded_dirs = { "~/Downloads" },
+    -- smart-persistence.nvim will only auto save when there is at least one -- 'valid buffer', check out the 'valid_buffers' function in the code to -- understand what that means, excludes certain filetypes for being valid, -- especifically those listed here.
+    excluded_filetypes = { "gitcommit", "gitrebase" },
     -- Maximum number of sessions stored per cwd and git branch. max_sessions = 10,
 })